fs-webdev/fs-styles/README.md

 Folder     | Contents
 -----------|---------
-Helpers    | Variables, mixins, and functions.
+Helpers    | Variables, mixins, overriddes, and functions.
 Elements   | Basic, indivisible building blocks of the site that include typography, HTML tags and simple class names, such as buttons.
 Modules    | Groupings of Elements that form a reusable aspect of the interface, such as modals and alerts.